compsec-epfl/space-efficient-sumcheck/README.md

 </p>

 ##  Usage
-The library can be used to run sumcheck over an implementation for [EvaluationStream](/src/evaluation_stream.rs) to obtain a transcript:
+The library can be used to run sumcheck over any implementation for [EvaluationStream](/src/provers/evaluation_stream.rs) to obtain a transcript:

     use ark_std::rand::Rng;
     use space_efficient_sumcheck::{